ericayhayes/georeferencingtutorial/README.md

 In this tutorial, you will work with Map Warper and ArcGIS Online to create a georeferenced historical map and overlay it on top of a modern basemap to be published and interacted with on the web.
 Developed by Tim Waters, [Map Warper](https://mapwarper.net) is an open-source georeferencing service, written in Ruby on Rails and lets users upload scanned maps and georeference them against OpenStreetMap.
 [ArcGIS Online](https://www.esri.com/en-us/arcgis/products/arcgis-online/overview) is a cloud-based mapping and web analysis platform by Esri.
 You can use ArcGIS Online to create maps, analyze data, tell stories, and share maps online.

 # Getting Started: Georeferencing your map with Map Warper
 *You will start by uploading a map and georeferencing it using the open source online tool Map Warper.
 Map Warper has a variety of export options, including WMS URL, Tiles, and a GeoTIFF or KML file.
-For the purposes of this tutorial we will export the georeferenced map as Tile layer and load it into to ArcGIS Online.*
+For the purposes of this tutorial we will export the georeferenced map as a Tile layer and load it into to ArcGIS Online.*

 ## Step 1: Set up Map Warper and upload your map